 Plants are capable of absorbing relatively complex compounds from the soil profile.
 John Kempf calls these “prefabricated parts,” and they save the plant a tremendous amount of energy.

-Stay tuned next week when we cover the final level of the Plant Health Pyramid, in which the soil microbiome helps plants become resistant to beetles and nematodes.
+Next we’ll cover the final level of the Plant Health Pyramid, in which the soil microbiome helps plants become resistant to beetles and nematodes.

 Subscribe to get each blog post to your inbox.